 Students listening to Takebayashi's explanation

-Fertilizing the base of the graduation memorial cherry tree
+Fertilizing the base of the graduation commemorative cherry tree

 After Takebayashi's explanation, the students scattered a few grains of fertilizer around the base of a cherry tree that their senior had planted as a graduation memorial tree.

-Once the seeds have dried to a certain extent, they use a shovel to dig three rows of soil in the prepared field and sow the seeds.
+Once the seeds have dried to a certain extent, three rows of soil are dug with a shovel in the prepared field and the seeds are sown there.

-Three rows of holes in a small field
+Three rows of holes drilled in a small field

-Three rows of holes in a small field
+Three rows of holes drilled in a small field

 Sow seeds evenly